keptn/lifecycle-toolkit/docs/content/en/contribute/general/dco/_index.md

 that the commit has been signed off properly.
 Your builds will fail and can not be merged if the DCO check fails.

-This can be implemented by doing any of the following:
+Do any of the following
+to implement the DCO signoff on each commit:

 * [Add **-s** or **--signoff**](#sign-off-with-git-commit--s)
-  to your usual git `commit` commands
+  to your usual `git commit` commands
 * [Manually add text](#manually-add-text-to-commit-description)
   to your commit body
 * [Automate DCO](#automate-dco)